The Audio Technica ATH-M50x studio headphones are some of the best monitors on the market for their price range.

 I can’t say that they’re the best headphones on the planet because I haven’t tried every pair of headphones, but these are reliably good for the price range.

 Let’s say hypothetically you want to drop to less than $100, in that case, the ATH-M30x will do.
-I think that for most beginners to music production, the M30x is enough to do the trick, for sure.
+I think that for most beginners to music production, the M30x – which I’ve written about before – is enough to do the trick.

 I use them every day for monitoring as well as mixing and mastering.